Hallo Ü-Wagen: History

-The series continued until 18 December 2010.
+The regular series continued until 18 December 2010.
 Afterwards, only individual presentations of the format were aired for specific occasions.

 Format

 For each broadcast, a radio van (Übertragungswagen, abbreviated Ü-Wagen) of the public broadcaster Westdeutscher Rundfunk (WDR) travelled to a place in North Rhine-Westphalia, often a town, for a live broadcast.
 The van was nicknamed Violetta because of its colour.
 A presenter moderated the airing, dedicated to a topic which was normally chosen by the listeners, but sometimes was changed due to political events.
 Depending on the theme, experts and involved people were invited, sometimes well-known personalities in society, politics and sports.

 Each airing began with the reading of feedback to previous broadcasts.
 After the presenter introduced the new topic in dialogue with people who came to the van's location, the invited experts and guests were introduced and asked to comment on the topic, leading to a discussion among the experts, the live audience and the radio listeners by telephone.
 Occasionally, live music became part of the airing.
 The broadcast was interrupted for news.